 One of our dedicated volunteers is offering her residence to mushers and their handlers or family, free of charge.
 She has 2 bedrooms and a large heated shop where people can bed down.
 Plenty of room for dog trucks and trailers.
 Contact her at ph.
 250-255-7400.

 The communities of Wells and Barkerville are only about 5 miles from each other and while all of the Day 3 (Sunday) activities are centered in Barkerville, the accommodation and services are located in Wells.

-There is one motel and one hotel in Wells, the Hubs Motel and the Wells Hotel.
+There is one hotel in Wells, the Wells Hotel.
+Barkerville Historic Town offers cottages.
 For information about these facilities, click on Wells or go to Sponsors and Links tab on this website and then click on Wells/Bowron Lakes and then click on Accommodations and scroll down to Hotels/Motels.

 The Mountain Thyme Guesthouse is located right in "downtown" Wells, check out their website www.stayinwells.ca There is lots of parking for dog trucks very close by.
 Check on the Wells Accommodation website for other accommodation options.
 Note that if there are available accommodations in Barkerville, it will most likely not be possible to bring your dog truck inside the Barkerville perimeter fence and close to your accommodation.